percona/k8spg-docs/docs/backups-storage.md

      * The region - the location of the bucket
      * S3 credentials such as S3 key and secret to access the storage.
 These are stored in an encoded form in [Kubernetes Secrets :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/secret/) along with other sensitive information.

+     <i warning>:material-alert: Warning:</i> If you are using an S3 storage in a region located far away from the region of your PostgreSQL cluster deployment, it could lead to the following:

+     * missing incremental backups
+     * delay of archiving and impossibility to create a new replica/join delayed replica if the primary restarts.

+     To prevent issues with PostgreSQL archiving and have faster restores, it's recommended to use the same S3 region for both the Operator and backup options.
+Additionally, you can replicate the S3 bucket to another region with tools like [Amazon S3 Cross Region Replication :octicons-link-external-16:](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html).

      **Configuration steps**
      {.power-number}

-     1. Encode the S3 credentials and the pgBackRest repo name that you will use for backups.
+     1. Encode the S3 credentials and the pgBackRest repository name that you will use for backups.
 In this example, we use AWS S3 key and S3 key secret and `repo2`.

         === ":simple-linux: Linux"